readthedocs/blog/addons-beta.rst

 Customization is difficult
     We also can not offer easy customization of features like our flyout menu due how they are injected into hosted documentation.

-The documentation features that Addons currently supports are:

-- Our flyout menu
-- Analytics
-- Non-latest version warning banner
-- Pull request warning banner
-- Search as you type
-- Sponsorship via EthicalAds

 Eventually, all documentation tools will use this same library, including Sphinx and MkDocs, and all tools will have the same access to our documentation features.

 How to use Addons
 -----------------